-The current NHS guidelines allow men to drink not more than three to four units a day (21 units a week) while women should not drink more than two to three units a day ( 14 units a week).
+The current NHS guidelines allow men to drink 21 units a week while women can drink 14 units a week.

 Chief Medical Officer Dame Sally Davies has conducted a review of the current guidelines and has decided to reduce the maximum daily intake for men as the same level of women.
 It will state that there is no "safe" alcohol limit and even drinking small amounts could cause illnesses including cancer.